Skip to definition.

 3. Attract by using an inexorable force, inducement, etc.

-"The current boom in the economy sucked many workers in from abroad"
+"The current boom in the economy sucked many workers in from abroad";

 - suck in

-"The sponge sucks water well"; "The sponge sucks up water well"
+"The sponge sucks water well";

 - absorb, imbibe, soak up, sop up, suck up, draw, take in, take up